 As HFC refrigerants begin to see further decline across the country we will begin to see more and more cascade systems applied.
 The good news is that if you understand the basic refrigeration circuit then you’ll find that a diagnosing a cascade system isn’t much different.

-To learn more about cascade systems I recommend you visit the source articles that I have linked below.
-This is where I got my information from.
-I also specifically recommend the articles from RSES.org.
+To learn more about cascade systems I recommend you visit the site from RSES.org.
 While these articles are older they still provide a wealth of information on cascade systems and how they work.

 Lastly, if you see anything that appears to be inaccurate or if I forgot something key on cascade refrigeration please reach out and let me know and I will correct as soon as I can.